ME 444 / TME 444:

 Assignments & Grading

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
-In this course, students are allowed to collaborate on homework — provided that each collaborator takes the time to fully understand the material and write a separate copy of the assignment.
-On exams, no outside aids are permitted unless the instructor explicitly states otherwise.
+In this course, students are allowed to collaborate on Problem Sets — provided that each collaborator takes the time to fully understand the material and write a separate copy of the assignment.
+On exams, use of all course resources is permitted, but collaboration with other students or outside aids, including services like Chegg.com, is prohibited.
 Facilitating dishonesty is dishonesty.
 Students must write and sign the Honor Pledge on all exams: “I affirm that I will not give or receive any unauthorized help on this exam, and that all work will be my own.”

-- Roughly one assignment every two weeks.
-Late homework will not be accepted.
+- Roughly one assignment every two weeks (see Resources), due at 23:59 Eastern time, to be submitted via GradeScope.
+Late Problem Sets will not be accepted.

 - Midterm - 35%